John Avery Jr.

-John Avery Jr. (September 2, 1739 – June 7, 1806) was an American politician who served as the 1st Massachusetts Secretary of the Commonwealth.
+John Avery Jr. (September 2, 1739 – June 7, 1806) was an American politician who served as the first Massachusetts Secretary of the Commonwealth.

 Family

-Avery's was a direct descendant of Dr. William Avery from Barkham, Berkshire, England.
-Dr. William Avery immigrated to Dedham, Massachusetts in 1650.
+Avery was a direct descendant of Dr. William Avery from Barkham, Berkshire, England, who emigrated to Dedham, Massachusetts, in 1650.

 Early life

 Avery was born to John and Mary (Deming) Avery on September 2, 1739.

 Family life

-Avery married Mary (Polly) Cushing in April 1769, they had ten children.
+Avery married Mary (Polly) Cushing in April 1769; they had ten children.

 Sons of Liberty

 Avery was a member of the Sons of Liberty.

 Massachusetts Secretary

 Avery had served as Deputy Secretary of the Province of Massachusetts Bay under Samuel Adams.
 Avery defeated Adams at the polls to be the first Massachusetts Secretary of the Commonwealth.

 Death

 Avery died on June 7, 1806.